-Light Pollution Definition and its effects
+Light Pollution definition and its effects

-3.1 Light pollution is the presence of unwanted, inappropriate, or excessive artificial lighting.
-While protecting dark skies is important, light pollution affects many different aspects of society.
-Poorly designed, badly installed, inappropriate and waste light can affect nature and wildlife, increase energy costs, and impair health and wellbeing especially if a nuisance to neighbours.
+Light pollution is the presence of unwanted, inappropriate, or excessive artificial lighting.
+Whilst protecting dark skies is important, light pollution affects many different aspects of society.
+Poorly designed, badly installed, inappropriate and wasted light can affect nature and wildlife, increasing energy costs, and impairing health and wellbeing especially if a nuisance to neighbours.
 It also affects the way we interact and live within our spaces by making us feel safe, connected and part of a community.
 Viewed as a wider society issue it is important to ensure that lighting meets the needs of people but does not create inappropriate and unnecessary pollution.

-Figure 7 - The impacts of light pollution on society.
+Figure 6 - The impacts of light pollution on society.

-3.2 As recent evidence in Nature Ecology and Evolution (Nov 2020) has shown, artificial lighting pollution is impacting the hormone levels, breeding cycles, activity patterns and predator-prey interactions of a broad range of species.
-A study by University of Exeter which combined 126 previous papers to assess the impact, concluded that light pollution should be treated as another form of light pollution.

-Combined with the effect on humans, light impacts in many ways:
+As recent evidence in Nature Ecology and Evolution (Nov 2020) has shown, artificial lighting pollution is impacting the hormone levels, breeding cycles, activity patterns and predator-prey interactions of a broad range of species.
+Light impacts in many ways:

-- Songbirds, amphibians, bats, insects and trees have all been shown to suffer under artificial light.
-Breeding patterns, foraging routes and pollinators are disrupted, with evidence showing a third of insects attracted to lights will die because of the encounter. - The human cycle is disrupted by negatively affecting the production of Melatonin in the brain which helps regulate sleep, enhances the immune system, reduces cholesterol levels and the endocrine system. - Glare can be highly dangerous to road users.
-It can cause accidents when motorists are distracted or blinded by lights. - Lighting costs money and can create CO2.
-Unnecessary light pollution wastes power and money to householders, businesses, and the public sector.

-Natural capital and ecosystem services, such as pollination, can be undermined by artificial light at night.
+- songbirds, amphibians, bats, insects and trees have all been shown to suffer under artificial light.
+Breeding patterns, foraging routes and pollinators are disrupted, with evidence showing a third of insects attracted to lights will die because of the encounter; - the human cycle is disrupted by negatively affecting the production of Melatonin in the brain which helps regulate sleep, enhances the immune system, reduces cholesterol levels and the endocrine system; - glare can be highly dangerous to road users.
+It can cause accidents when motorists are distracted or blinded by lights; - lighting costs money and can create CO2.
+Unnecessary light pollution wastes power and money to householders, businesses, and the public sector; and - natural capital and ecosystem services, such as pollination, can be undermined by artificial light at night.